nabto/nabto-embedded-sdk/examples/heat_pump/README.md

 If the fingerprint of the heat pump is not validated, it's not safe to send any confidential information on the connection.
 Since there could be a man in the middle attack.

+If the heat pump has an access point, the access point can be secured with a password.
+In this case anyone connecting can be allowed to pair with the heat pump.

+### Without password or button

+It's not generally a good idea to have devices a on network which is open for anyone become administrator of.
+A button requires the person to have physical access to the device.
+In this case access can also often be obtained by doing a factory reset of the device.
+A password requires the person wanting access to know some secret.